Will Rayman

-William Henry Rayman (ויל ריימן; born April 1, 1997) is an Israeli–American professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+William Henry Rayman (ויל ריימן; born April 1, 1997) is an Israeli–American professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He played college basketball for Colgate, for whom in his senior year he was Patriot League Defensive Player of the Year and All-Patriot League First Team.

 Early life

 Rayman was born in New York City to Graham Rayman (a journalist and author) and Bronwen Hruska (a novelist and head of Soho Press), and grew up on the Upper West Side of Manhattan.
 He has one brother.
 He is 6 ft 8 in, and weighs 222 lb.

 High school

 Rayman had a four-year career at the Millbrook School, in Millbrook, New York.
 He was named the New England Preparatory School Athletic Council Class B Player of the Year after averaging 22 points, nine rebounds, and three assists per game as a senior at the Millbrook School.
 He was named All-Conference both his junior and his senior seasons.
 He finished his career with averages of 15 points and six rebounds per game.

 He then played a season at New Hampton School, in New Hampton, New Hampshire.
 Rayman earned Region All-Star and All-Conference honors following his post-graduate year at New Hampton.